Nguyễn Hồng Sơn: Career

-After retiring from the competition, Nguyễn Hồng Sơn became a football coach leading Thanh Nghia Football Club - Quang Ngai, then the U15 team of Can Cong.
+After retiring from the competition, Nguyễn Hồng Sơn became a football coach leading Thanh Nghia Football Club – Quang Ngai, then the U15 team of Can Cong.
 At the 2007 Southeast Asian Games, he worked as a vice-coach for the Vietnamese national futsal team.

+In June 2024, he become a player in the reality show "Call Me By Fire".
+After he loses in Performance 3.